 Ok, we could make this an option - but for users like me, who'd like to see notices in the current buffer, there is still the problem where to display on backlog replay.
 Well, then the status buffer is probably ok...

-#3 Updated by EgS almost 13 years ago
+#3 Updated by EgS over 13 years ago

 Regarding the backlog issue when displaying NOTICEs on the active channelbuffer (btw: where should it be displayed if your active buffer is a query?):